These simple tips will help you zest and juice lemons, whether you have special tools or not!

 How to Zest a Lemon

 One of the best tools for zesting a lemon is a small rasp-style grater, or microplane.
 It consists of several small raised teeth that are rubbed against the lemon peel to remove the zest.
-Microplanes are my favorite tool for zesting citrus.
+You can hold the lemon in your non-dominant hand and rub the microplane along the outside of the lemon to grate the zest.
+Or you can place the microplane over a bowl or cutting board, and rub the lemon over the grater.

 There are also channel zesters available that will create ribbons of zest that can be chopped into small pieces.
-The fine side of a box grater or vegetable peeler can also be used.
+The fine side of a box grater can also be used.

-If you don’t have any of those tools in your kitchen, you can carefully remove the peel with a paring knife and cut it into small pieces.
+If you don’t have a microplane, citrus zester, or box grater in your kitchen, you can carefully remove the peel with a sharp paring knife or a vegetable peeler, and then cut the thin strips into smaller pieces on a cutting board.

 When zesting the lemon, be sure to zest just the peel and not the pith, which is the white layer underneath the peel.
-It is very bitter, and you definitely don’t want that in your baked goods.
+That white part is very bitter, and you definitely don’t want that in your baked goods.

 How to Juice a Lemon